Telecom-SudParis/k8s-sdn/README.md

 See the instruction in Google Drive for more details.

-[whatever]:: 1/ Access the Port Stats web app, then take the screenshot of the current number of packets.
+[whatever]: 1/ Access the Port Stats web app, then take the screenshot of the current number of packets.

 2/ Go back to Mininet and perform the pingall several times